 After earning my tailwheel endorsement, I made preparations to depart the Aeroflex-Andover Airport for home.
 I had checked out of the Wooden Duck and returned the rental car early that morning.
 The airplane was already packed.
 I filed an IFR flight plan from Andover to Sodus with an anticipated 5:00 pm departure.
-Forecasts indicated some possibility for thunderstorm activity that was anticipated to be done by early evening (blunt foreshadowing: it wasn't).
+Forecasts indicated some possibility for thunderstorm activity that was expected to end by early evening (blunt foreshadowing: it didn't).

 After engine start, she rolled docilely in whatever direction I prompted, making no effort to test my attention on taxi.
 S-turns were entirely unnecessary.
 I was utterly amazed at how a mere seven hours in a vintage Piper Cub could make the familiar Warrior seem so foreign and trivial to operate.